Editor’s Note: This post was updated on July 25, 2018, for accuracy and comprehensiveness. It was originally published on December 15, 2016.

 A study on women found that regardless of what the training style was – heavy lifting with low reps or low weights with high reps – strength and muscle gains occurred.

-This means you don’t need to be able to deadlift 2x your bodyweight or flip tractor-trailer tires in the gym.
+This means you don’t have to deadlift 2x your bodyweight or curl dumbbells the size of your head in order to reap benefits.
 Strength training at whatever level you’re comfortable with yields positive results, and if an attractive, toned look motivates you, you will be able to work towards that goal with low/moderate resistance exercise.

-Myth #4: You can be too old to strength train
+Myth #3: You can be too old to weight training

 “Sarcopenia” is the gradual loss of muscle mass that begins for most women after age 35.